Dylan-BROAD/StoreFront/README.md

 This website will be designed with the user stories of;

-- User log ins
+- As a User I want to log in, to save my cart
-- Navigation between pages
+- As a user I want to navigate between pages
-- The ability to create, read, update and delete prodcuts on the webpage
+- As a user I want the ability to create, read, update and delete prodcuts on the webpage
-- Ability to edit each individual product
+- As a user I want the ability to edit each individual product
-- Ability to add product to a cart
+- As a user I want the ability to add product to a cart

 # LINKS